 In addition to assigning a buddy, stating your goals and expectations is another good virtual onboarding practice.
 Make sure your new hire understands what your goal looks like.
 Take them through your way of working and review the expected outcome and the necessary steps.

 You can communicate your expectations using a mind map or a checklist.
 For example, if a content writer joins your team, you can create a checklist with the required outline and writing format steps.
-This makes it easier for them to understand and remember the information.
+This will help them understand and remember the information.

 6. Use Videos to Explain Things

-Videos ensure consistent delivery of information, avoiding distractions from verbal explanations.
+Videos ensure consistent information delivery, avoiding distractions from verbal explanations.
 Additionally, videos can be accessed anytime, anywhere, making them ideal for remote employees in different time zones.

 7. Get Your Company Culture to Life